letoram/arcan/src/a12/net/HACKING.md

 Commit indicates if this is the final (1) update before the accumulation buffer can be forwarded without tearing, or if there are more blocks to come.

+The dataflags field is a bitmask that indicate if there is any special kind of post-processing to apply.
+The currently defined one is origo_ll (1) which means that the completed frame is to be presented with the y axis inverted.

 The length field indicates the number of total bytes for all the payloads in subsequent vstream-data packets.